107208579/tracking/README.md

 ## Why track your time?
 Have you ever asked yourself where your time goes?
 Or have you ever wished you could remember what you were doing on a specific day in the past?

-Back in 2012 I was very curious on how I spend my 10,080 minutes in a week and decided to track my life in a calendar.
+Back in 2012 I was very curious on how I spent my 10,080 minutes in a week and decided to track my life in a calendar.
 I wanted to:
 - easily remember past events
 - learn more about myself
 - become a better planner